How redux works?

 }

-Combine reducers function is to combine all reducers and call it to update the state when an action is dispatched.
+Combine reducers function is responsible for combining all reducers and call it to update the state, when an action is dispatched.

 combinerReducers function does the following: